 Here they are.
 The talented, savvy, sassy, sage women who help move capital to sustainable farmers and local food enterprises by connecting them to people who care about local food in their communities throughout North Carolina.

 - Carol Peppe Hewitt co-founded Slow Money NC in 2010, and has been running the show since then. (more about that below…) She is deeply grateful to have Kathleen and Amy now on staff (since fall, 2017) with her!
 Carol is Chief of All Things Fun, because at this stage in her life if it’s not fun she’s not doing it, or at least not for long.
+Her book, Financing Our Foodshed: Growing Local Food with Slow Money is a blueprint for creating a local Slow Money network.

 - Kathleen Conroy is a farmer and an activist in the local food space.
 She is one of the founders of Chatham Marketplace, a cooperative grocery store established in 2006 in Pittsboro, NC.
 She serves on the board of the Chatham Mills’ Farmers Market where she sells grass-fed beef that she raises with her husband and sons on their Siler City Farm.
 Kathleen is Chief Of All Things Food & Farming.